 Why We Need More Bespoke Kits for Women Players

-Most women’s football teams outside the elite level are still wearing kits made for the male body.
+Most women’s football teams outside the professional game are still wearing kits made for men.
 Adobe and Hattie Crowther set out to challenge this issue by creating the greatest Adobe Women’s FA Cup kit of all-time for Camden Town WFC.

 Words by